mikemospan/COMP2511-Tutorial/tute10/README.md

 In particular though, anyone which is visiting a `Computer` must be **validated** prior to being able to visit.

 Extend/modify the starter code to use the Visitor Pattern to allow different computer components to be visited.

-## B. Kahoot

-Your tutor will run you through a Kahoot!
-They will share a code with you.

-## C. MyExperience

-It's time to fill out MyExperience!!

 ## C. General Revision